 Absolutely not.
 And to verify this, all feed is tested to verify it does not contain arsenic or arsenic residue.

 No. Organic standards allow the use of antibiotics in the first days of life, do not address animal welfare, and do not require testing of soil, water, and feed.
 We do not use antibiotics in our lines of poultry- EVER.
 Although organic standards are a step in the right direction, we feel our raising standards and animal welfare beliefs exceed the organic label.
-Our Heritage line of poultry and game birds follow the strict Label Rouge standards found in Europe.
+Our Heritage line of poultry and game birds follow strict raising standards similar to the Label Rouge standards found in Europe.
 Read about the Label Rouge Program.

 Yes.
 Joyce Farms poultry, sausages, game birds, and Grass Fed Beef are Gluten free.